Sphinkie/StarGen-II/README.md

 # StarGen-II

-*StarGen* creates datasheets for realistic solar systems.
+**StarGen** creates datasheets for realistic solar systems.

 It is used for developing space simulation games.
+It is a a random solar system generator, derived from the work of a great number of people over the past three dozen years.
+It can be use for [Celestia](https://www.celestia.org/), space games, etc.

 ## Original StarGen

-The original *StarGen* code is developed by Jim Burrows in *Visual C* and can be found at [eldacur.com](https://eldacur.com/~brons/NerdCorner/StarGen/StarGen.hmtl).
+The original *StarGen* code is developed by *Jim Burrows* in *Visual C* and can be found at [eldacur.com](https://eldacur.com/~brons/NerdCorner/StarGen/StarGen.hmtl).

+A GitHub repository is available [here]().

 ## StarGen 2